anoma/nspec/docs/anomian.juvix.md

 </div>

-Based on the type for possible effects, the only new aspect for me about engines is that they can schedule actions to happen at a *later time*.
+Based on the type for possible effects, the only new aspect for me about engines is that they record the need for actions to happen at a *later time*.
 We already knew that engines have a parent, which makes sense by using the `SpawnEngine` effect.
 The rest remains the same as before.

-> Our actions are determined by certain conditions, some inherent from the
+> Our actions are restricted by certain pre-conditions, some inherent from the
 > environment.
 We only take action if the conditions are met.
 For engines, these
-> conditions are called **guards**.
+> conditions are expressed as **guards**.

 I got it.
 This mirrors our situation perfectly.
 Taking the tax office
 example: when I receive a notice to pay taxes, I first assess whether I have the